 The very first question you’re going to have is: just what is a short term loan?

 A short term loan is a small loan that has to be repaid within a period of up to 12 months, decided between yourself and the provider.
-The amount you borrow will also be agreed upon by the provider.
+The provider will also agree upon the amount you borrow.

 Short term loans are also ideal for new and growing businesses; if you don’t qualify for a bank’s line of credit, you may still be able to secure a one-time short term loan which can be paid off before the year’s up.